thomasfrederikse/ECWL/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## Contents
+ - Results: all mean sea level scenarios, amplification factors and allowances that result from our analysis

  - MSL_scripts: Scripts used to compute mean sea-level changes from the AR5 estimates with a custom AIS contribution

  - GESLA_scripts: Scripts that read GESLA2 database, compute de-clustered extreme events above threshold, and save as '.mat' file for quick IO